perarnau/ccontrol/benchs/README.markdown

 The cache requirement of each matrix is easy to visualise : if 5 lines fit in cache, the program achieves maximum reuse.
 But since the result of a cell is computed at once, in a standard setting the cache must save 3x5 lines simultaneously.
-Note that there is no advantage to caching R, as it is only written a line at a time.
+Note that there is no advantage to caching `R`, as it is only written a line at a time.

 Cache Optimization